mahesh-11102/CSV-importer-for-Google-SpreadSheet/README.md

 ## Version-III: Import the columns Selected by the user
 - Allows the user to select the columns to be imported in to the google spreadsheet
-- Issue which i faced was to send the selected columns tot he Googl eApp Script and make the popup to display on drop
+- Issue which i faced was to send the selected columns to the Google App Script and make the popup to display on drop

 https://github.com/mahesh-11102/CSV-importer-for-Google-SpreadSheet/assets/77436328/ddf0e987-e282-4fc5-aa29-6237cc3d4e15